-Playwright is, by most measures, the best browser automation framework available today.
-Built by Microsoft with engineers who previously worked on Puppeteer, it does everything right: multi-browser support, auto-waiting, network interception, parallel execution, and an excellent API.
+Playwright is, by most measures, the best browser automation framework available today — and that's not a backhanded compliment.
+Built by Microsoft with engineers who previously worked on Puppeteer, it does everything right: multi-browser support (Chromium, Firefox, WebKit), auto-waiting, network interception, parallel execution, and an excellent API across multiple languages.
 If you're going to write browser automation code, Playwright is probably the tool you should use.
-The question Diffie raises is different: should you be writing browser automation code at all?
-For teams with the engineering capacity to invest in a framework, Playwright delivers.
-For teams that need test coverage without that investment, Diffie provides maintained tests from plain English descriptions.
+The question is whether your team needs to write automation code at all.
+With the average time to create a single E2E test at 2-4 hours including debugging (industry surveys), and test automation adoption at 72% across organizations (GitLab DevSecOps Survey 2024), many teams have the ambition for test coverage but not the engineering capacity for a framework.
+Diffie provides maintained tests from plain English descriptions — trading Playwright's power and flexibility for accessibility and lower maintenance.
+Both are strong choices; the right one depends on your team's engineering capacity and testing needs.

 Feature Comparison